 Many other subspecialists, such as cardiologists (heart doctors) or neurosurgeons (brain surgeons), might be involved, depending on your child's needs.
 Respiratory therapists are experienced with ventilators and other breathing equipment, and are often involved in the care of PICU patients with breathing problems.
 Also, physical therapists, occupational therapists, nutritionists, and pharmacists may play a role in your child's care.

 You also might meet social workers who help families cope with the emotional burdens of having a critically ill child.
-They can help to arrange temporary housing for families (through organizations like Ronald McDonald House), assist with insurance issues, or coordinate discharge planning when your child is ready to go home.
+They can arrange temporary housing for families (through organizations like Ronald McDonald House), help with insurance issues, or coordinate discharge planning when your child is ready to go home.

-The medical team meets every day, usually in the morning, to discuss each patient's case in detail; these discussions are known as rounds.
+The medical team meets every day, usually in the morning, to discuss each patient's case in detail.
+These discussions are known as rounds.
 You may see a group of doctors, nurses, and others walking from patient to patient, planning the medical care for each patient.
-During rounds, you may be asked to stay in your child's room or instructed to not enter or exit the PICU.
+During rounds, you may be asked to stay in your child's room or to not enter or exit the PICU.
 This is to protect the privacy of other patients.

 Family-centered patient care might be practiced in the PICU.
-If this is the case, you'll be asked to participate in your child's daily rounds.
-If you're not present for rounds or don't want to participate, the attending physician will inform you of the daily goals for your child by phone or in person.
+If this is the case, you'll be asked to join in your child's daily rounds.
+If you're not there during rounds or don't want to join, the attending physician will talk with you about the daily goals for your child by phone or in person.

-Possibly the most alarming aspect of the PICU environment is the medical equipment that may be attached to your child.
+You might be surprised to see the medical equipment used to care for your child.
 The machines have alarms and display panels, and the noise and lights can be overwhelming.

 Your child's stay in the PICU might include:

-Some situations require larger IVs that can be used to deliver greater volumes of fluids and medicines.
-These are known as central lines because they're inserted into the larger, more central veins of the chest, neck, or groin, as opposed to the hands and feet.
+Sometimes, larger IVs are needed to deliver greater volumes of fluids and medicines.
+These are known as central lines because they're inserted into the larger, more central veins of the chest, neck, or groin.
 Arterial lines are very similar to IVs, but they're placed in arteries, not veins, and generally are used to monitor blood pressure and oxygen levels in the blood, not to give medicine.

-Medications.
-Most medicines can be given anywhere in the hospital, but certain ones that can have dangerous side effects are only administered to children who are closely monitored in the PICU.
+- Medicines.
+Some medicines can have dangerous side effects.
+These are given to children only when they're closely monitored in the PICU.
 Instead of being given every few hours, some are given continuously, several IV drops at a time, and are known as drips.
-Doctors may use these medicines — like epinephrine, dopamine, and morphine, for example — to help with heart function, blood pressure, or pain relief.
+Doctors may use these medicines — like epinephrine, dopamine, and morphine — to help with heart function, blood pressure, or pain relief.

-Monitors.
+- Monitors.
 Kids in the PICU are attached to monitors.
-The monitors are secured to the body with chest leads, which are small painless stickers connected to wires.
+These are secured to the body with chest leads, which are small painless stickers connected to wires.
 These leads can count a child's heart rate and breathing rate.
 Many kids are also connected to a pulse oximetry (pulse-ox) machine to check blood oxygen levels.
 Also painless, this machine is attached to the fingers or toes like a small bandage and emits a soft red light.
-Unless blood pressure is being directly monitored through an arterial catheter, kids usually will also have a blood pressure cuff applied to their arm or leg.
+Unless blood pressure is being directly monitored through an arterial catheter, kids usually will also have a blood pressure cuff around their arm or leg.

-Ventilators.
+- Ventilators.
 Kids in the PICU sometimes need extra help to breathe.
 This may mean getting some extra oxygen from a face mask or tubing in the nose.
 But sometimes, a child needs to be connected to the ventilator (or breathing machine).
 This is done with an endotracheal tube (a plastic tube placed into the windpipe through the mouth or nose) or a tracheostomy (a plastic tube inserted directly through the skin into the windpipe) connected to the ventilator on the other end.
-There are different kinds of ventilators — different situations call for different machines — but they all serve the same basic purpose: to help a child breathe.
-A child will receive sedative and pain relief medicines while the breathing tube is in the windpipe.
+There are different kinds of ventilators, but they all do the same thing: help a child breathe.
+A child will get sedative and pain relief medicines while the breathing tube is in their windpipe.

-In the PICU, all of your child's physical needs will be met by the staff.
-You, as a parent, are there to provide emotional support, love, and a familiar voice or touch.
-However, you shouldn't feel as if you have to stay at your child's bedside every minute of the day.
+In the PICU, your child's physical needs will be met by the staff.
+Parents are there to give emotional support, love, and a familiar voice or touch.
+But you shouldn't feel that you have to stay at your child's bedside every minute of the day.
 Getting away from the commotion of the PICU briefly or even leaving the hospital grounds can help you gather your thoughts.

 Staying around the clock with a child who's in the PICU for more than a few days can be both physically and emotionally draining.
 Although some hospitals let parents spend the night with their child, some do not.
-Often, hospital staff will encourage parents to go home, get a good night's rest, and return to the PICU refreshed in the morning, which can help them be even more of a comfort to their child.
+Often, hospital staff will encourage parents to go home, get a good night's rest, and return to the PICU refreshed in the morning.
+This can can help them be even more of a comfort to their child.

 When Kids Leave the PICU

-While some patients are sent home directly from the PICU, many are transferred to a regular floor of the hospital for further, less-intense monitoring and follow-up care.
-Still, discharge from the PICU is a significant milestone on the road to recovery.
+Some kids go home right from the PICU.
+Many, though, move to a regular floor of the hospital for further, less-intense monitoring and follow-up care.
+Still, discharge from the PICU is an important milestone on the road to recovery.
 It means that a child no longer needs such an intensive level of monitoring, therapy, and/or nursing care.

 But leaving the PICU might also cause some anxiety.
-It's not unusual for parents of kids who were in the PICU to think, "He was so sick and now he's better.
-But shouldn't he stay here until he's completely back to normal?"
-But the doctors and nurses in the PICU won't transfer kids before they think they're ready and stable, and the team on the hospital's regular floor will have the resources necessary to continue guiding your child's recovery.
+It's not unusual for parents of kids who were in the PICU to think, "He was so sick.
+Even though he's better, shouldn't he stay here until he's completely back to normal?"
+But the doctors and nurses in the PICU won't transfer kids before they're ready and stable.
+And the team on the hospital's regular floor has the resources needed to continue guiding your child's recovery.

-Caring for a critically ill child is always stressful and difficult.
-But understanding the people and things in the PICU can help ease your family's stress — leaving you better able to support your child and plan for when the entire family is home together again.
+Caring for a critically ill child can be a challenge.
+Work with the PICU care team, and ask when you have questions.
+This will help you support your child and plan for when the entire family is home together again.